dulo-tech/xlog/README.md

 func main() {
     // The first call to xlog.GetLogger() with the name "a" creates a
     // new logger for the name and returns it.
 The next time you call the
-    // function with the same name, the same *Logger instance is returned. loggerA := xlog.GetLogger("a")
+    // function with the same name, the same *DefaultLogger instance is returned. loggerA := xlog.GetLogger("a")
     loggerA.Append("stdout", xlog.DebugLevel)
     if loggerA == xlog.GetLogger("a") {